 We are already seeing the effects of rising oil prices and a European Country on the verge of financial collapse.
 I am worried about this and believe we all need to adjust in preparation for those changes ahead!

-I now enjoy a more creative role within the Sheffield Green Party, so you will see me taking many photos for our publicity needs within the various media we use, such as local news, Facebook and our website here.
+I now enjoy a more creative role within the Sheffield Green Party, so you will see me taking many photos for our publicity needs, as well as doing some videos within the various media we use, such as local news, Facebook and our website here.